pheonixfirewingz/LunaLuxEngine/README.md

 Working Progress
 ------------------------------------------------------------------------------------------------
 - Cross platform window (will make this standalone in the future for public use)
-- Vulkan Renderer (Linux Only)
+- Vulkan Renderer (Linux X11 Only)
 - Directx11 Renderer (window Desktop for now)

-Current Bugs
+Current Known Bugs
 ------------------------------------------------------------------------------------------------
-- Window is crashing on windows (win32) need rewrite
+- Closing dose not work properly on linux x11

 Minimum Start Code
 ------------------------------------------------------------------------------------------------
-extend Game class.
+extend Game class in "utils/IGame.h".
 The pre boot is used to configure required variables in the game class.
 - preBoot();
-the game class is called by the engine as for the main game loop and inatalization faze this is done through
+the game class is called by the engine as for the main game loop and inatalization faze this is done through (engine logs will tell you if missing a config in the preBoot Stage)
 - BootGame();
 this is used to load external game fetures not part of the engine.
 - GameMain();